 Gestures of Collapse (2019), HD video, 3'15 excerpt (original 12'00)

-The work Gestures of Collapse uses the genre of the TV news report to inform an audience about MSI, but also to think about how stuff gets spread — contagion, rumours, beliefs, emotions, actions.
-The work reflects on human agency, the mimetic unconscious and the ways in which behaviours are predicted, influenced, reproduced and manipulated.
+The work Gestures of Collapse uses the television news format to reveal the ways in which contagion, rumours, beliefs, emotions, and actions spread.
+The work reflects on human action, the mimetic unconscious and the ways in which behaviours are predicted, influenced, reproduced and manipulated.